Shanmugam Manjunath: High court

 The convicts challenged the Sessions Court's verdict in Allahabad High Court.
 On 12 December 2009, Allahabad High Court commuted the death sentence of prime convict Pawan Kumar Mittal to life imprisonment.
 The high court upheld the life sentence of five others but acquitted two other accused – Harish Misra and Sanjay Awasthi.

 Supreme court

 The convicts appealed to the Supreme Court in 2011.
-Ms. Kamini Jaiswal represented the Manjunath Shanmugam Trust and the Trustees attended every hearing.
+Ms. Kamini Jaiswal represented the Manjunath Shanmugam Trust.
 On 11 March 2015, the Supreme Court dismissed all the convicts' appeals, holding that the prosecution had proved the chain of events, needed for a case of circumstantial evidence.
 They will continue serving their life sentences.

+Release of convicts

+One of the convicts, Shivkesh Giri, alias Lalla Giri, stepped out of the Lakhimpur Kheri district jail on 8 January 2023 after the state ordered his premature release.

 Manjunath Shanmugam Trust

 A pan IIM initiative, "The Manjunath Shanmugam Trust" was registered on 23 February 2006, Manjunath's birth anniversary.
 With immediate objectives of fighting the case, the broader agenda is to improve governance in Indian public life.
-On 19th November 2006, Manjunath's first death anniversary, the Trust launched India's first RTI Act Helpline.
+On 19 November 2006, Manjunath's first death anniversary, the Trust launched India's first RTI Act Helpline.
 The Helpline, launched by Arvind Kejriwal and N.R Narayana Murthy, helped 10,000+ callers to use the RTI Act to fight corruption and governance issues.